Dynamic Sparse Training for Deep Reinforcement Learning: Proposed Method

-Every $e$ iterations, we perform the evolution process to update the sparse topology of the actor and critics networks.
-Here we explain the evolution process on the actor network as an example.
-The same strategy is used for evolving the sparse topology of the critics networks.
-The evolution process consists of two steps.
-The first step is to \textit{remove} a fraction $\eta$ of the least important connections from each layer.
-This fraction is a subset of the smallest positive weights and the largest negative weights.
-Thus the removed weights are the ones closest to zero.
-The remaining connections are given by:
+The adaptation process is performed through a \enquote{drop-and-grow} cycle which consists of two steps. \textbf{The first step} is to \textit{drop} a fraction $\eta$ of the least important connections from each layer.
+This fraction is a subset ($c_p$) of the smallest positive weights and a subset ($c_n$) of the largest negative weights.
+Thus, the removed weights are the ones closest to zero.
+Let $\tilde{\bm{\phi}}^p$ and $\tilde{\bm{\phi}}^n$ be the $c_p$-th smallest positive and the $c_n$-th largest negative weights, respectively.
+The mask $\bm{M_{\phi}}$ is updated to represent the dropped connections as follows: